 Applicants must authorize ETS to send official scores to Berkeley, using institution code 4833.

-TOEFL: Minimum score of 570 for paper-and-pencil test, and 90 for the Internet-based test (IBT).
+TOEFL: Minimum score of 90 for the Internet-based test (IBT).

 Additional information can be found on the Graduate Division Website.

 We strive to admit the strongest candidates to our graduate program.
 As a result, we evaluate each application on an individual basis, following a fair and inclusive process, which we are consistently improving upon.
 We will not require the GRE for the fall 2024 graduate admissions application.

 The Statement of Purpose is a short essay that is used to assess the knowledge, experience, motivation, intellectual maturity, and readiness of applicants to pursue graduate education at Berkeley.
 Limit this statement to a maximum of 2 pages (single or double spaced), and it should include the following: